-Use the keypad to enter the percent of blowdown time for the relay to be activated.
+Enter the amount of time that the relay will be activated.
 Press "ENT".

-13.1.19 By Percent of Time
+13.4.14 By Percent Time

 The Percent of Time feature allows you to feed chemical strictly based by a percent of time.
 This relay control scheme works in patterns of 20-second time blocks.
 A relay is on for some multiple of 20 seconds and off for some multiple of 20 seconds.
-Below is a chart showing how Percent of Time works over a 400 second example.
+Below is a chart showing some of the operation times for Percent of Time.